 If you don’t remember going to the hospital or scheduling a doctor’s appointment, you might have been billed by mistake.
 Check the date of service on the bill and call the healthcare provider if you didn’t receive treatment on that date.
 For larger hospital bills, the Consumer Financial Protection Bureau suggests asking for an itemized bill so you can see what you’re being charged for each service.
 If a cost for a particular service seems high, ask your healthcare provider’s billing office about it.
 A typo or medical coding error could result in a higher charge than you should pay.

-If it turns out that the bill is an error but the medical debt has already gone into collections, you can dispute the error on your credit reports.How to remove medical collections from credit reports
+If it turns out that the bill is an error but the medical debt has already gone into collections, you can dispute the credit report error your reports.How to remove medical collections from credit reports

 2. Try to negotiate your bill